Vivojay/mariana-music-player/README.md

 discord presence track
 discord presence off
 ```

+`queue ys`/`queue youtube` and `/ysq` store only a canonical YouTube watch URL
+and stable resolver hint, then resolve the stream when playback reaches that
+queue item.
+They never interrupt the active item.
+Mariana has no SoundCloud
+catalog-search command, so `queue sc` and `/scq` are intentionally unavailable;
+known public SoundCloud URLs can still use `/ml` or `download-ml`.

 Omit the URL from `download-yv` or `download-ya` to download the active
 YouTube item.
 After confirmation, the download runs in the current Mariana